zeux/meshoptimizer/README.md

 Index buffer codec only supports triangle list topology; when encoding triangle strips or line lists, use `meshopt_encodeIndexSequence`/`meshopt_decodeIndexSequence` instead.
 This codec typically encodes indices into ~1 byte per index, but compressing the results further with a general purpose compressor can improve the results to 1-3 bits per index.

+The following guarantees on data compatibility are provided for point releases (*no* guarantees are given for development branch):

+- Data encoded with older versions of the library can always be decoded with newer versions;
+- Data encoded with newer versions of the library can be decoded with older versions, provided that encoding versions are set correctly; if binary stability of encoded data is important, use `meshopt_encodeVertexVersion` and `meshopt_encodeIndexVersion` to 'pin' the data versions.

 Due to a very high decoding performance and compatibility with general purpose lossless compressors, the compression is a good fit for the use on the web.
 To that end, meshoptimizer provides both vertex and index decoders compiled into WebAssembly and wrapped into a module with JavaScript-friendly interface, `js/meshopt_decoder.js`, that you can use to decode meshes that were encoded offline:

 ```js